MicrosoftDocs/sql-docs/docs/sql-operations-studio/tutorial-qds-sql-server.md

 ## View the query plan

-1. Open a new query editor by pressing *Ctrl + N*.
+1. Open a new query editor by pressing **Ctrl+N**.

-2. Paste the *query_sql_txt* from the previous steps into the editor.
+2. Paste the query text from the previous steps into the editor.

 3. Click **Explain**.